bhopals/english-vocabs/vocabs-the-wolf-age.md

 - he tore strips from his shirt to bandage his leg wound
 - festering wound
 - fester - (of a wound or sore) forming pus; septic.
+- a narrow hole had been bored in the tooth
+- it was strung on a piece of cord
+- cool observant eyes and deliberate gestures
+- cosiderable attainment
+- crafted something (herb or medicine)
+- the day outside grew brighter

+### Chapter 6 / 7 / 8 / 9 / 10